 What you need to gather for the child support worksheet

-It is the responsibility of the parties to bring a worksheet prepared according to these guidelines to Court at the time of the final divorce hearing.
+It is the duty of the parties to bring a worksheet prepared following those rules to Court at the time of the final divorce hearing.

 Check out our Frequently Asked Questions about interactive interviews.

 - This interactive interview is aimed to get your info and create a worksheet based on these rules.

 - You will need to have facts ready for the interactive interview if you want to complete the interview without pause.

 ► A link is provided at the end of the page to the interview.
 The interview is for cases where the joint income of both parents is less than $50,000.

 What will I need to complete the Child Support Worksheet?

 During this interview you will need to know:

 1. The income of both parents.

 - You should know your own income, based on hourly pay or monthly income.